 Retreats.
 Jackie Suginaga

-Day Retreat of Kundalini Yoga & Mindfulness
+Day Retreat of Kundalini Yoga & Mindfulness — 28 February 2026

-I invite you for an unforgettable day in beautiful nature.
-A day of energetic kundalini yoga, mindfulness meditation, a stunning guided walk in the Cooley Mountains, savouring delicious, healthy food, offering warm hospitality, a delicious vegan lunch, and a healthy cake.
-Feel rejuvenated, deeply rested, energised and full of inspiration this summer!
+A day of energetic kundalini yoga, mindfulness meditation, stunning guided walk in the Cooley Mountains, savor our offering of warm hospitality, delicious vegan lunch and a healthy cake.
+Feel rejuvenated, deeply rested, energised and full of inspiration.
 All levels of experience are welcome.

 Book here